Patrice Kwedi

-Patrice Kwedi (born 30 September 1983, in Yaoundé) is a professional football player from Cameroon who plays for Inker Zaprešić as a right back.
+Patrice Kwedi (born 30 September 1983, in Yaoundé) is a professional Cameroonian footballer who plays as a right back.

 Career

 Kwedi has previously played in the Croatian Prva HNL for NK Dinamo Zagreb, NK Inter Zaprešić and HNK Šibenik.
 Kwedi was also playing for Croatian lower-league clubs NK Zelina and NK Dugo Selo before joining NK Sesvete in spring 2011.

 As of 2015 Kwedi worked as a warehouse worker for the Croatian retail chain Konzum.
 Since 2016, and as of 2019, Kwedi has been actively playing for the fifth-tier side Sesvetski Kraljevec.

 Personal life

 Patrice Kwedi is married to a Croatian woman, and is fluent in both Croatian and French.
 He can also speak Egyptian Arabic, though he speaks very little.